-I have a terraced Edwardian property in Stilton.
-Conveyancing solicitor acted for me and Barclays Direct.
-I did a free Land Registry search last week and there are two entries: the first freehold, the second leasehold with the matching property.
+Me and my brother purchased a semi-detached Victorian house in Stilton.
+Conveyancing practitioner represented me and Bank of Scotland.
+I happened to do a free search for it on the Land Registry database and I saw a couple of entries: one for freehold, the second leasehold with the matching property.
 If a house is not a freehold shouldn't I have been informed?

-You should read the Freehold register you have again and check the Charges Register for mention of a lease.
+You should review the Freehold register you have again and check the Charges Register as there may be mention of a lease.
 The best way to be sure that you are also the registered proprietor of the leasehold and freehold title as well is to check (£3).
-It is not completely unheard of in Stilton and other areas of the country and poses no real issues for owners other than when they mortgage they have to account for both freehold and leasehold interests when dealing with lenders.
-You can also check the situation with your conveyancing solicitor who conducted the work.
+It is not completely unheard of in Stilton and other locations in the country and poses no real issues for owners other than when they remortgage they have to account for both freehold and leasehold interests when dealing with purchasers.
+You can also enquire as to the position with the conveyancing lawyer who conducted the work.

 I decided to have a survey completed on a house in Stilton prior to appointing lawyers.
 I have been advised that there is a flying freehold overhang to the property.
 My surveyor has said that some mortgage companies may not grant a loan on such a house.